Mellanox/hw_offload_api_examples/crc32_tester_descr.md

 Requests on SQs.

 UMR argument can contain, in addition to the buffers description list (aka scatter/gather entries or KLM), control blocks that extend memory management flexibility beyond banal address translation.
 "Strided Repeated Block"  allows to interleave elements of multiple arrays into a single cohesive array with a single command.
+MThe device supports user-level memory registration - converting multiple chunks of pre-registered memory to a single virtually-contiguous address space that can subsequently be used as a single virtually-contiguous memory buffer.

 ### UMR Programming Model